 Sonia Levy graduated from Villa Arson, École des Beaux–Art de Nice in France as well as École Nationale Supérieure des Arts Décoratifs in Paris.

-In 2016 she took part in SPEAP, a programme in Political Arts at the School of Public Affairs in Sciences Po Paris, led by professor Bruno Latour.
+In 2016 she took part in the Experimental Programme in Political Arts (SPEAP) at the School of Public Affairs, Sciences Po Paris.
+A programme developed and led by professor Bruno Latour.